Gall's Law

 mha = nn.MultiheadAttention(embed_dim=hdim, num_heads=4, batch_first=True)

-As we can see, without any positional information, the output of a (multi headed) self attention operation is identical, despite the different word order and meaning.
-Let's begin designing a method of enhancing self attention with positional information, such that it can determine relationships between words encoded by their positions (i.e which mammal is chasing the other).
+As we can see, without any positional information, the output of a (multi headed) self attention operation is identical for the same token in different positions, despite the tokens clearly representing distinct entities.
+Let's begin designing a method of enhancing self attention with positional information, such that it can determine relationships between words encoded by their positions.

 To understand and design an optimal encoding scheme, let's explore some desirable properties such a scheme should have.